The anti-insulin antibody test checks to see if your body has produced antibodies against insulin.

-Normally, there are no antibodies against insulin in your blood if you have not been treated with insulin for diabetes.
+Normally, there are no antibodies against insulin in your blood.
+Antibodies can be found in the blood of many people who are taking insulin to control diabetes.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your health care provider about the meaning of your specific test results.